 Alternate Character Interpretation: Once you take in the Word of God that Glinda was in love with Elphaba, it puts quite a few scenes in a new light.
 Likewise with the books, but more so with the musical where everything is not nearly as explicit (yet probably more so in a way) and is more covered up.

 Award Snub: It lost the Best Musical Tony to Avenue Q, which doesn't seem to have had as much longevity.

 Big-Lipped Alligator Moment: More like Big Lipped Alligator Object.
 The Clock of the Time Dragon, which played an important role in the book, is completely cut from The Musical with the exception of its unexplained presence above the stage.
 All it does is look scary while audiences try to figure out what the hell it's supposed to be, then freak them out by coming to life at seemingly random intervals.

 Galinda tries to teach Elphaba that "it's not about aptitude, it's the way you're viewed".
 Ironically, she has a point; in politics especially, your aptitude isn't worth anything if you can't get things done, and unfortunately, getting things done often means needing to be — guess what? — popular.
 Family-unfriendly, absolutely, but also quite realistic.

 Whole songs in this musical could be considered this: 'Popular' is about how appearances often matter more than intelligence or integrity.
 'No Good Deed' exemplifies how some people will never find acceptance no matter how hard they try.
 'Wonderful' describes how ambiguous history really is compared to the way people prefer to remember it.
-Overall, Wicked by itself is one long Family-Unfriendly Aesop!
+Overall, Wicked by itself is a series of these!

 Foe Yay: "What Is This Feeling?", which has the added benefit of having lyrics that make it sound exactly like a Silly Love Song, except for the fact that it's about two people absolutely hating each other.